The average condition number of most tensor rank decomposition problems is infinite: Notation and Preliminaries

 The set of tensors of rank at most $r$ is denoted by

 it is a semialgebraic set of dimension at most $\min\{r\Sigma, \Pi\}$; see, e.g., \cite{QCL2016}.
 Under \cref{assumpt1} the dimension of $\sigma_{r;n_1,\ldots,n_d}$ is exactly $r\Sigma$.

-One of the key results established in \cite[Section 4]{BBV1} was the introduction of an open dense subset of $\sigma_{r;n_1,\ldots,n_d}$, the subset of tensors of rank bounded by $r$, with favorable differential-geometric properties.
-We called it the manifold of \emph{$r$-nice tensors} in \cite[Definition 4.2]{BBV1}.
+{In \cite[Section 4]{BBV1} we introduced an open dense subset of $\sigma_{r;n_1,\ldots,n_d}$ with favorable differential-geometric properties.} We called it the manifold of \emph{$r$-nice tensors} in \cite[Definition 4.2]{BBV1}.
 Below, we present a slightly modified definition that is suitable for our present purpose; it eliminates conditions $(4)$ and $(5)$ from \cite[Definition 4.2]{BBV1}.
-Let $\overline{A}$ denote the closure in the Zariski topology of the subset $A \subset \R^\Pi$; by definition this is a real algebraic variety.